Carl David Ceder

 Non-disclosures:

-When a petition for non-disclosure is granted, criminal justice agencies are prohibited from giving information about the offense to the general public.
-Usually, a motion for a non-disclosure is granted when you have successfully completed a deferred adjudication.
-For many offenses, there is a waiting period before you can file a petition for non-disclosure, which can range anywhere from two to five years.
-However, some offenses are eligible for non-disclosure immediately.
-Obtaining an order of nondisclosure means that law enforcement agencies cannot release your criminal record as it relates to a specific incident.
-Generally the only way an entity can see the arrest records is if you are prosecuted subsequently for another crime.
-If your petition is approved, your record is effectively sealed in all other respects.
+When a petition for Non-Disclosure is granted, criminal justice agencies are prohibited from giving information about the offense to the general public.
+Your record, therefore, is effectively "sealed."
+Usually, a Non-Disclosure Order is granted when you have successfully completed deferred adjudication.
+For many offenses, there is a waiting period before you can file a petition for Non-Disclosure, which can range anywhere from two to five years.
+However, some offenses are eligible for an Order of Non-Disclosure immediately.
+Obtaining an order of Non-Disclosure means that law enforcement agencies cannot release your criminal record as it relates to the specific incident.
+Generally speaking, the only way an entity can see the arrest records is if you are prosecuted subsequently for another crime.
+If your Order is granted, your record is effectively "sealed" in all other respects.
+You can read more about Non-Disclosures here.